JuliaGPU/CUDA.jl/docs/src/development/profiling.md

 ### `nvprof` and `nvvp`

+!!! warning

+    These tools are deprecated, and will be removed from future versions of CUDA.
+    Prefer to use the Nsight tools described below.

 For simple profiling, prefix your Julia command-line invocation with the `nvprof` utility.
 For a better timeline, be sure to use `CUDAdrv.@profile` to delimit interesting code and start `nvprof` with the option `--profile-from-start off`: